T-Pham/UITextField-Navigation/README.md

 ## Usage

-Use can set the `nextTextField` property for each `UITextField` either on the Interface Builder or programmatically.
+You can set the `nextTextField` property for each `UITextField` either on the Interface Builder or programmatically.
 The `previousTextField` property will be set on the other `UITextField` automatically for you.

 Example: